 What Can Happen if Your Maryland Doctor Misdiagnoses a Stroke?

-When a negligent doctor breaches their duty of care and fails to diagnose you with a stroke properly, it can severely impact your health.
+When a negligent doctor breaches their duty of care and fails to properly diagnose you with a stroke, it can severely impact your health.
 In a matter of hours, your life can change forever if you sustain a debilitating stroke after a misdiagnosis from a negligent Maryland doctor.

 When you visit the hospital because you’re experiencing health issues, you trust that a doctor will do whatever they can to apply the proper diagnosis.
 If you receive a misdiagnosis and sustain a severe stroke, you can experience significant difficulties.